arteev/dsql/README.md

 Description
 -----------

-Tool for the simultaneous execution of multiple SQL statements in the database
+The tool for the simultaneous execution of multiple SQL statements in multiple databases.

 Installation
 ------------